-Note that this fake Google Translate extension might gather Internet Protocol addresses, entered search queries, geolocations, addresses of visited websites and other browsing data, and even sensitive information such as usernames, passwords, credit card details, and other personal details.
-Developers behind deceptive monetize the data, selling it to third parties or misusing it to generate revenue in other ways.
+Note that this fake Google Translate extension might also gather IP addresses, entered search queries, geolocations, addresses of visited websites and other browsing data, and sensitive information such as usernames, passwords, credit card details, and other personal details.
+Developers behind deceptive monetize the data, selling it to third-parties or misusing it to generate revenue in other ways.

 Note also that this particular extension adds the "Managed by your organization" feature to Chrome web browsers.